-This paper develops a new scheme for improving an approximation method of a probability density function, which is inspired by the idea in best approximation in an inner product space.
+This paper develops a new scheme for improving an approximation method of a probability density function, which is inspired by the idea in the Hilbert space projection theorem.
 Moreover, we apply "Dykstra's cyclic projections algorithm" for its implementation.
 Numerical examples for application to an asymptotic expansion method in option pricing demonstrate the effectiveness of our scheme under SABR model.